 The Busy Mom’s Guide to the Gilmore Girls – The must-see episodes from Season 5; watch now so you’re ready for Gilmore Girls: A Year in the Life coming to Netflix on Thanksgiving Day.

 “Say Goodbye to Daisy Miller”, 5.01: Like usual, I’m going to suggest that you at least watch the season premiere and finale.
 In the season five premiere, Rory has to deal with the consequences of her mother finding out that not only did she lose her virginity to ex-beau, Dean, BUT, Dean also happens to be married.
 Not Rory’s finest moment by any means and I really appreciated that Lorelai held Rory accountable but also showed her unconditional love.
 Luke finds out that Lorelai actually does want to pursue their romantic relationship and Emily leaves for Paris to find herself after separating from Richard.
+This is fun to watch after some fun sports betting games via แทงบอล.

 “Written in the Stars”, 5.03 – Luke and Lorelai’s first official date and in typical Lorelai fashion, she wants to head into it nice and steady without letting all of Stars Hollow in on their secret.
 All plans fail, however, the next morning.
 This episode is also really important because, while Dean and Rory are trying to make things work (even though Dean’s kind of turned into this jerk), Rory meets Logan Huntzberger.
 Oh and Paris’ boyfriend and professor, Asher Fleming, passes away.